 2005 Jefferson Buffalo Nickel History

 The Jefferson Buffalo nickel of this series is a unique collection from a historical point of view.
-Contrary to real coins it comes with President Jefferson’s photo on the front side and two different design combinations on the back side.
+Contrary to real coins, it comes with President Jefferson’s photo on the front side and two different design combinations on the back side.

 Jamie Franki’s design was selected for these coins and added the legendary American buffalo nickel of 1913.
-While Artist Joe Fitzgerald made another type of coin that has an ocean scene, These 2 designs were selected out of 144 designs.
-There were about 939,344,679 coins made in 2005 Jefferson Buffalo nickel series out of them 2005 S proof nickel 3,344,679, 2005 D nickel 487,680,000 and 2005 P nickel 448,320,000.
+Artist Joe Fitzgerald made another type of coin that has an ocean scene.
+These 2 designs were selected out of 144 designs.
+There were about 939,344,679 coins made in the 2005 Jefferson Buffalo nickel series.
+Out of them, 2005 S proof nickels were 3,344,679, 2005 D nickels were 487,680,000, and 2005 P nickels were 448,320,000.

-Features Of 2005 Jefferson Buffalo Nickel
+Features of the 2005 Jefferson Buffalo Nickel

-Obverse Of 2005 Jefferson Buffalo Nickel
+Obverse of 2005 Jefferson Buffalo Nickel

-The 2005 Buffalo nickel comes with left left-facing photo of Jefferson on the front side.
-This design was made by Joe Fitzgerald, and the motto IN GOD WE TRUST also added there.
+The 2005 Buffalo nickel comes with a left-facing photo of Jefferson on the front side.
+This design was made by Joe Fitzgerald, and the motto IN GOD WE TRUST was also added there.
 The word LIBERTY is written on this side.
 The mint mark and minting date also can be seen.

-Reverse Of 2005 Jefferson Buffalo Nickel
+The reverse of 2005 Jefferson Buffalo Nickel

-- ITs face value is five cents
+- Its face value is five cents.

-- its diameter is 0.835 inches
+- Its diameter is 0.835 inches.

 - made with 75 percent copper and 25 percent nickel

-- its thickness is 0.0768 inches
+- Its thickness is 0.0768 inches.

 2005 P Jefferson Buffalo Nickel Value

 The P mint made about 448,320,000 Jefferson nickels in 2005.
 According to grade, their value range is 0.40 to 1.50 dollars.
 High-grade coins have a value of about 1000 dollars.
 P MS 67 Bison sold in 2016 for $998.75.
 Special strike coins have a value range of 0.05 to 6 dollars.
-In 2008 2005 P SP 69 Bison sold for 184 dollars.
+In 2008, and 2005 P SP 69 Bison sold for 184 dollars.

-Condition | 2005 P Bison | 2005 D Bison |
+Condition | 2005 P Bison Value |

-Extra fine | $0.05 | $0.05 |
+Extra fine | $0.05 |

-AU | $0.05 | $0.05 |
+AU | $0.05 |

-MS 60 to MS62 | $0.08 | $0.08 |
+MS 60 to MS62 | $0.08 |

-MS 63 | $0.25 | $0.25 |
+MS 63 | $0.25 |

-MS 64 | $1 | $1 |
+MS 64 | $1 |

-MS 65 | $5 | $5 |
+MS 65 | $5 |

-MS 66 | $30 | $35 |
+MS 66 | $30 |

-MS 67 | $1,000 | / |
+MS 67 | $1,000 |

 2005 D Nickel Value